alfred-nutile-inc/laravel-feature-flag/readme.md

 ![ff_on](https://dl.dropboxusercontent.com/s/lcepthfx5t9i5rj/ff_on.png?dl=0)

 And go back it will be on.
-This is because the Example has a Gate made (NOTE: We are going to make ONE Dyamic gate shortly)

 <a name=view></a>
 ## In the View